nvim-lualine/lualine.nvim/README.md

 }
 ```

-This will show branch and filename component in top of neovim inside tabline .
+This will show the branch and filename components on top of neovim inside tabline.

-lualine also provides 2 components buffers & tabs that you can use to get more traditional tabline/bufferline.
+lualine also provides 2 components, buffers and tabs, that you can use to get a more traditional tabline/bufferline.

 ```lua
 tabline = {